MRU-CSIS-3512-202201-001/asg-01-instructions/README.md

 **If you want an extension, you must request it via email - not Discord - before the submission deadline.** Something along the lines of "I'd like an extension" is perfectly fine.

-For milestone 1, since I don't have a full picture of the karma situation - yet - you can ignore the usual rules regarding karma and extensions; this will not be the case for milestones 2 onward.
+From milestone 2 onward, karma will be affected by extension requests; the more you ask for, the more quickly karma will drop.
+The link that was previously in place between karma and the amount of improvement that would be possible for an extension has been removed.
+(See the course outline for further details if you care.)

 ## Milestones